hhsieh/hhsieh.github.io/_posts/2016-11-16-useful-books.md

+---
+layout: post
+title: Useful books for ecological modeling and computing
+---

 ## Here are some books that I have found interesting and useful as learning ecological staistics and theoretical modeling.

 1. Models for Ecological Data by James S. Clark, Princeton University Press (2007)